AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/understand-test-results.md

 However, if no test JAR is produced by the build, the test passes by default.

 >[!NOTE]
 >The **Download Log** button allows access to a ZIP file containing the logs for the test execution detailed form.
 These logs do not include the logs of the actual AEM runtime process – those can be accessed using the regular Download or Tail Logs functionality.
-Refer to [Accesing and Managing Logs](/help/implementing/cloud-manager/manage-logs.md) for more details.
+Refer to [Accessing and Managing Logs](/help/implementing/cloud-manager/manage-logs.md) for more details.

 #### Writing Functional Tests {#writing-functional-tests}